 4. Hydro (swimming/ spa/ ice bath/ contract baths)

 5. Remedial massage

 Eventually we want to be doing 50% training with 50% recovery, and this can be done by including the recovery sessions with your gym sessions, booking a remedial massage or yoga/ Pilates class to force you to make the commitment each week.

 Like to Know More?

-To book an appointment or to find out more about how remedial massage therapy can help your stubborn sports injury or boost your exercise program, call us today on (03) 9863 7011.
+To book an appointment at our Melbourne clinic or to find out more about how remedial massage therapy can help your stubborn sports injury or boost your exercise program, call us today on (03) 9863 7011.
 It's also easy to book a massage online by filling in the form on the left.